sj-omscs/6210-exam-1/Exam.md

 ---

-* Monoliths have a clear performance advantage when it comes to creating TLB entries
+* Exokernel will be slower when writing to the TLB
-  * Monoliths can simply create the TLB entry when handling a page fault
+  * Secure Bindings
-  * Library OS's must create a secure binding when writing to the TLB.
-Creating a secure binding adds overhead
+    * Exokernels must create a secure binding when writing to the TLB
-  * The cost of secure bindings is greatly reduced with a software TLB (STLB), but the cost is still present
+    * STLB can cache these bindings
-  * The cost of writing to the TLB can be amortized over the lifetime of the TLB entry
+    * Cost of creating the binding can be amortized over the lifetime of the TLB entry
-    * This benefit is reduced or even entirely eliminated when a programs working set is greater than the capacity of the TLB
+    * Programs with a working set larger than the TLB will see a greater slowdown
-* Exokernel can be faster than monoliths in other situations
+* Exokernels can be faster in other situations as shown by Aegis and ExOS
-* Experimental evidence shows that the Aegis Exokernel and ExOS Exokernel are significantly faster at some tasks than the monolithic Ultrix
   * Handling system calls and dispatching exceptions
   * Using IPC mechanisms like pipes and shared memory

+---

 ## 1.3